MCOfficer/prometheus-http-exporter/README.md

 # prometheus-http-exporter

-Turn HTTP responses into prometheus metrics.
+Turn HTTP resources into Prometheus metrics.

+> [!IMPORTANT]
+> Excessive amounts of requests can lead to your being banned,
+> and is generally regarded as a dick move. **Use it responsibly.**

 ## Concepts

-The exporter exposes a configurable port, from which prometheus can retrieve the final metrics.
+The configuration file contains a list of **targets**.
+Each target represents one URL (one foreign endpoint) that the exporter will scrape.

+Each target contains a set of **rules**, which transform the URL's response into metrics.

+Finally, the metrics are exposed on a configurable port, to be scraped by Prometheus.
 See [#Prometheus Configuration](#Prometheus-Configuration) for how to configure Prometheus.

-The configuration file contains a list of **targets**.
-Each target represents on URL (one foreign endpoint) that the exporter will scrape.

-Each target contains a set of **rules**, which transform the returned data into metrics.

 > [!NOTE]
-> Unlike most exporters, this project does not generate fresh metrics when scraped.
+> Unlike most exporters, this project does not generate fresh metrics when scraped by Prometheus.
 > Instead, each target keeps its own schedule, as defined in the config.
 >
-> This is to support both high-frequency scraping of internal and low-frequency scraping of external APIs,
-> in the same exporter.
+> This is to support both low- and high-frequency metrics in the same exporter.

 ## Configuration